 It's obvious that in convection-heating a more complete extraction is much easier.

 (In theory, you could reach a same level of extraction with conduction but…honestly…this will be very hard in practice because you’ll need to be some kind of master stirrer exposing every little part of your ground herb to the heated surface evenly)

 Another advantage of a pure convection vaporizer is that it only exposes your herb to hot air when you're pulling (drawing) it over your herbs, thus not extracting any cannabinoids while not drawing.

-Important here to note is that with portable vaporizers, on-demand heating is kind of necessary to elimante any conduction-heating and thus keep this advantage.
+Important here to note is that with portable vaporizers, on-demand heating is kind of necessary to eliminate any conduction-heating and thus keep this advantage.

-Because portable vaporizers are so compact, heating for a longer time like with session-vapes, will always lead to some conduction/radiant heating in the bowl.
+Because portable vaporizers are so compact, heating for a long time like with session-vapes will always lead to some conduction/radiant heating in the bowl.

 And the problem with conduction heating is that it's cooking your marijuana all the time while your vape is turned on…